CasperHogstrom/CasperHogstrom-Wiki/GitCommands.md

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-init)

 * ### Git status
     Check status of current monitored repo.
-See if changes have been staged and which files have been altered. ```git status```
+See if changes have been staged and which files have been altered.
+Good for double checking that you dont have unstaged changes or staged changes that have not yet been commited. ```git status```

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-status)

 * ### Git commit
-    Saves staged changes, along with a short description to the local repository. ```git commit```
+    Saves staged changes, along with a short description to the local repository.
+Used as a save command for staged changes. ```git commit```

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-commit)

 * ### Git version
-    Checks your current version of git. ```git version```
+    Checks your current version of git.
+Useful for just troubleshooting. ```git version```

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-version)

 * ### Git log
     List the version history for current branch or file, and shows commits logs.
+Good for checking past changes and look for troublesome commits.
     For branch history ```git log``` and for file history ```git log -follow <file name>```

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-log)

 * ### Git add
-    It stages a change to be included in your next commit. ```git add```
+    It stages a change to be included in your next commit.
+More of a temporary save that later can be commited.  ```git add```

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-add)